inBeat/inbeat-website/content/articles/slash-your-cost-per-conversion.md

 ![](/img/x5.jpg)

-Afterwards, you can create custom and lookalike audiences by using your influencer’s engagement audience.

 **Benefits:**

 * Multiple brand touchpoints with your influencer’s audience
 * Strong social proofing by being in the hands of a recognizable face
 * Give Facebook’s distribution algorithm a head-start and multiply the number of winning campaigns you run

-This strategy requires extra work, but the payback can be disproportionate.
+*This strategy requires extra work, but the payback can be disproportionate.*

 ##### Crowdsource Their Insights